WeihuanHuang/WeihuanHuang.github.io/_pages/about.md

----
-permalink: /
-title: "Biography"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 - **Weihuan Huang (黄伟桓)**, Ph.D. in Mathematics from Shandong University and Postdoc in Statistics from Fudan University, currently is an Assistant Professor at Nanjing University.